ball

 • disputing or attempting to influence a game official’s decision,

-• use of intoxicating substances during a practice or game, and
+• use of intoxicating substances during a practice or game,

-• use of drugs or tobacco products on or near the field of play.
+• use of drugs or tobacco products on or near the field of play,

 Community Philosophy